Updated March 14, 2026 9 min read Topic: Photo identification

 1) Capture images that preserve detail

-Most misreads happen before analysis starts.
-If light is uneven, corners are cropped, or cancellation marks are blurred, both AI and manual review degrade immediately.
+To identify a stamp by photo reliably, capture at least three sharp, evenly lit images, one full-frame front, one front close-up, and one of the reverse, on a neutral matte background.
+Most misreads happen before analysis starts: if light is uneven, corners are cropped, or cancellation marks are blurred, both AI and manual review degrade immediately.

 Capture standard (front and back)